ALX’s predecessor company, Lakeland Resources,

 historical ground prospecting.
 The SPI

-survey method successfully detected responses from buried, high-grade
+survey method uses a high-resolution system that successfully detected responses from buried, high-grade

 uraniferous boulders at Patterson Lake in 2009, which provided an important